pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

   <figcaption>Rhaenyra at her small council meeting on Dragonstone.</figcaption>
 </figure>

+Daemon, persuamably at the request or approval of Rhanerya off-screen, enlists the services of "The White Worm," a figure recently exiled from King's Landing, to secretly infiltrate the capital and hire two assassins, known in the book as _Blood and Cheese_ to kill Aemond Targaryen.
+The assassins, posed as rat snatchers, warn they may not be able to find the prince, in which case Daemon requests _a son for a son_ &mdash; the title of the episode.

 ## Turmoil in King's Landing

 In King's Landing, King Aegon II "The Magnanimous" seeks to bring his young son, Jaehaerys, to a small council meeting.
+While searching
-While searching for Jaehaerys in his chambers, he encounters his sister-wife Helaena, who cryptically warns Aegon:
+for Jaehaerys in his chambers, he encounters his sister-wife Helaena, who cryptically warns Aegon:

 > [I'm afraid] of the rats."